Am0du/Am0du/README.md

 Backend web developer
 ---------------------

-I have been coding for 12 months now and i have developed a likeness for solving problems at the backend with python
+I am a techie who has found peace in solving backend problems with Python.

 * ✉️  You can contact me at [Amodudavid777@gmail.com](mailto:amodudavid777@gmail.com)
 * 🧠  I'm currently fine tuning my skill with python